raceintospace/raceintospace/doc/manual/manual.md

 **Library**

 This is where to go for intelligence briefings.
-Each turn you’ll receive a report that your opponent is developing a given component or is preparing a given mission.
+Each fall you’ll receive a report that your opponent is developing a given component or is preparing a given mission.
 Again, this may not be accurate.

 **CIA/KGB Statistics**